 You're the bride - so you're going to be photographed a LOT.
 Here are some pointers for feeling like a pro in front of the camera all day long!

-1. Find & hire a photographer who you really click like
+1. Find & hire a photographer who you really click with

 Try to meet a few photographers to find the one who shares your vision and whom you can trust.
 If you don't get on well with your photographer, how can you expect to feel comfortable in front of their camera?